 Keto Crepes, an egg crepe keto recipe, are thin, flexible pancakes usually filled with sweet keto crepe filling like chia seed jam or almond butter.

 They mimic the texture of classic French crepes without using high-carb flours or sweeteners.

-Keto crepes are easy to make at home using a few basics ingredients.
+Keto crepes are easy to make at home using a few basic ingredients.
 All you need is a high-speed blender or food processor to blend the ingredients.